neilgee/genesischild/readme.md

 Widgetised Areas
 - The theme contains pre-header left & right, hero, optin, before content, after content, footer widget header, post footer left & right widgetised areas.
+- The Hero Widget is set just for front-page.php, all other widget areas if populated will appear on all pages.

 Download and rename the theme '**genesischild**' - place this theme in your WordPress installation "/wp-content/themes/" and activate in WordPress Dashboard